rust-lang/rust/doc/tutorial.md

 If the Rust compiler was installed successfully, running `rustc hello.rs` will produce a binary called `hello` (or `hello.exe`).

-If you modify the program to make it invalid (for example, change the function to an unknown name), and then compile it, you'll see an error message like this:
+If you modify the program to make it invalid (for example, by changing `io::println` to some nonexistent function), and then compile it, you'll see an error message like this:

 ~~~~ {.notrust}
 hello.rs:2:4: 2:16 error: unresolved name: io::print_it